 5. Have a realistic view of your health.

 If you’re under the age of 30, it feels like you can take on anything during a move without much consequence.
 Even if there’s a piano in the equation, you might have handled it with relative ease.
 As the body gets older, those logistics change.
 Although it can be fun to be competitive while moving, it’s crucial to remember that you’re not in a weightlifting competition.
 There’s nothing wrong with asking for a bit of help if you need it.

 6. Use a dolly whenever possible.

 Instead of loading one box at a time on the truck, consider using a dolly to bring multiple items out at a time.
-You’ll take fewer trips and have easier lifts when using this method.
-When you have appliances to move out of your home, this equipment will help you roll the items along safely, even if you need a second person to work as a spotter.
+You’ll take fewer trips and have more accessible lifts when using this method.
+In addition, when you have appliances to move out of your home, this equipment will help you roll the items along safely, even if you need a second person to work as a spotter.
 If your DIY truck rental location doesn’t offer this equipment, you can often find it at a hardware store.

 Are You Planning to Move Soon?

 If you plan to move in the next few weeks, you have some time to prepare your body for this experience.
 When your muscles and limbs feel tight, they’re more likely to experience an injury.